Sawley, Derbyshire: History

 The old name for Sawley was Sallé.
 Between Sawley and Church Wilne and Great Wilne is the junction of the River Derwent and the Trent.
 It is to this that Sawley owes its position.

 The church of All Saints is thirteenth century and contains Saxon and Norman work. and commands a position on a small rise near the river.
 Sawley Baptist Church, was built on Wilne Lane in 1800.

 Up until the 19th century, Sawley was the most important village in the area, commanding the first river crossing, Harrington Bridge, above Nottingham. travelers on the road to Birmingham had to cross the Trent either by ferry or by ford, and it was not until 1790 that the Harrington Bridge was built.
 This was a toll bridge, and charges were levied on all except the Lord of the Manor, his servants and the inhabitants of Sawley and Hemington, Leicestershire.

 In the vicinity of the Sawley churches lies Bothe Hall once owned by the Booth family.
 The Booths were a wealthy landowning family from Cheshire whose principal seat was at Dunham Massey.
 Bothe Hall was built between 1660 and 1680, and has an interior that contains some exposed ceiling beams and a regency staircase.

 Sawley Cut and the Locks were built around 1796, to bypass difficult and shallow sections of the Trent Navigation, also in response to the Trent Navigation Company losing out to the Trent and Mersey Canal, Derby Canal, Erewash Canal, and Nottingham Canal.

 Sawley Marina was developed by the Davison family, and by the 1960s the marina became established as a leading inland marina after the chandlery shop was opened, and the "Narrow Boat Register" for boat sales was created.
-British Waterways bought the concern in 1999 of what has now become one of the finest inland marina's on the British Waterways system.
+British Waterways bought the concern in 1999 of what has now become one of the finest inland marinas on the British Waterways system.
 The marina has the capacity to hold up to 400 boats at any one time.

 The Sawley Memorial Hall and Community Centre, opened by Richard Attenborough in 1958, is built in honor of those who died during the two World Wars.
 The Sawley and District Historical Society held a display about the war years associated to the village and surrounding areas, in the Sawley All Saints Church, back in August 2009.